quicwg/base-drafts/draft-ietf-quic-http.md

 partial processing, it SHOULD abort its response stream with the error code HTTP_REQUEST_CANCELLED.

-When a client sends a STOP_SENDING with HTTP_REQUEST_CANCELLED, a server MAY send the error code HTTP_REQUEST_REJECTED in the corresponding RESET_STREAM if no processing was performed.
-Clients MUST NOT reset streams with the HTTP_REQUEST_REJECTED error code except in response to a QUIC STOP_SENDING frame that contains the same code.
+When a client abruptly terminates a request with the error code HTTP_REQUEST_CANCELLED, a server MAY abruptly terminate the response using the error code HTTP_REQUEST_REJECTED if no processing was performed.
+Clients MUST NOT use the HTTP_REQUEST_REJECTED error code, except when a server has requested closure of the request stream with this error code.

 If a stream is cancelled after receiving a complete response, the client MAY ignore the cancellation and use the response.
 However, if a stream is cancelled